Abbreviations : Report Help

 Figure 1.Becurtovirus.
 Genomic organization of becurtoviruses.
 ORFs are denoted as being encoded on the virion-sense (V) or complementary-sense (C) strand.
 The position of the stem-loop containing the conserved 5′-TAAGATTCC-3′ sequence located in the long intergenic region (LIR) is shown.
 An intron is predicted to occur between ORFs C1 and C2.
 SIR, short intergenic region.

 Isolates of beet curly top Iran virus (BCTIV) have been obtained from the dicotyledonous species Beta vulgaris subsp. vulgaris (beet), Beta vulgaris subsp. maritima (sea beet), Vigna unguiculata (cowpea), Solanum lycopersicum (tomato) and Phaseolus vulgaris (common bean) (Razavinejad et al., 2013).
 Isolates of spinach curly top Arizona virus (SCTAV) have been found infecting the dicot species Spinacia oleracea (spinach) (Hernandez-Zepeda et al., 2013).

 The leafhopper Circulifer haematoceps was shown to transmit the virus to sugar beet under greenhouse conditions, resulting in typical curly top symptoms (Heydarnejad et al., 2013).

-Nucleotide sequence identity: Based on the distribution of pairwise identities, a species demarcation threshold of 80% is currently used (Varsani et al., 2014b).
+Nucleotide sequence identity: Based on the distribution of pairwise identities, a species demarcation threshold of 80% is currently used (Varsani et al., 2014).
 Thus, pairs of becurtovirus full genome sequences with >80% pairwise identity are considered as members of the same species.
-This criterion is tentative in that it is based on information available on member of only two species.
+This criterion is tentative in that it is based on information available on member of only three species.
 As more becurtovirus sequences are discovered, this threshold may change.

 Support for preparation of the Online Report and Report Summaries has been provided by: